2tuu/Ava/docs/privacy.md

 # Data Usage Statement / Privacy Policy
-## Last updated: 3/9/2022
+## Last updated: 3/10/2022

-By using my Bot, you agree that you have read and agree to this policy.
+Below is the best summary I could write of the data Kit collects, and what it's used for.
+By using Kit you aknowledge all statements below.

-This is our "Privacy Policy" which sets out the policy which governs our use of information you provide in connection with Kit.
+Any data used and collected by Kit is not shared with a third party (besides Discord obviously) unless absolutely necessary.

 # What Data is Stored Permanently